 The fifth must-have infographic nonprofits should use is the Campaign Infographic.
 These are campaign specific infographics that can be used to promote your campaigns.
 The main purpose of the campaign infographic is to get your members to share and spread the word, create some buzz and PR, and hopefully increase your chances of hitting your goals.

-Any campaign infographic should include the basics of the campaign: what is the campaign about, how do people participate, what is the time frame, how do people share (ie, #hashtags), and clear call to actions like how to donate (if you’re fundraising).
+Any campaign infographic should include the basics of the campaign: what is the campaign about, how do people participate, what is the time frame, how do people share (ie, #hashtags), and clear call to actions like how to donate (if you’re fundraising) and, of course, your nonprofit logo to increase brand awareness.
 And try and make it fun and interesting while you’re at it.

 Here’s an example from ALS’s famous Ice Bucket challenge campaign:

 Keep up the Buzz with Periodic Campaign Status Updates

 One of the most effective means of doing periodic and continuous communication on the campaign is by creating a campaign dashboard with periodic status updates.
 Here is an example from Kiva‘s Impact Report, which is updated hourly.

 Although Kiva updates its numbers hourly, you can update yours within a larger time interval, such as weekly.
 With Venngage, you can link a Google Sheet and any chart and all you have to do is update the spreadsheet and refresh your infographic for automatic updates.